 In addition to the plaque in the engine bay, most vehicles have a plaque in the driver’s side door frame.
 This plaque provides crucial information such as the vehicle’s VIN number, gross vehicle weight rating (GVWR), engine code, transmission information, where the vehicle was assembled and more.
 Once again, there is no universal standard for what information is on this plaque or where the plaque is placed.

 This method is a bit more advanced but may be necessary on vehicles without plaques or owners manuals to reference.
 You can determine the type of transmission based on the part number of the transmission oil pan.
 You’ll have to get underneath the vehicle to take a look and possibly take a photo with your cellphone to reference the transmission oil pan later on.
 Look for numbers stamped or etched into the oil pan and reference those numbers with an auto parts store or online.

-Using a trusted VIN search tool will pull up all applicable information on your exact vehicle.
+Using a trusted VIN lookup or VIN decoder tool will pull up all applicable information on your exact vehicle.
 Running a VIN search will provide information such as the make, model and year of your vehicle as well as the transmission type and engine.
 This is especially helpful If you’re missing your owner’s manual, have an older vehicle or have no desire to get underneath your car.